-Infused Shea & Coconut Lavender flowers at dusk.
-With a deeper, headier aroma this is the perfect, exfoliating soap for soothingly aroma-therapeutic benefits.
-It contains the healing extracts of natural infused Lavender flowers and the pure essential oil which is calming for those with dry, sore, itchy skin & those requiring a gentle, mildly anti-septic, anti inflammatory, softly scrubbing soap without harshness.
+.
+With a lighter aroma this is the perfect, exfoliating soap for soothingly aroma-therapeutic benefits.
+It contains the healing extracts of natural infused Lavender flowers and the pure essential oil which is calming for those with dry, sore, itchy skin and those requiring a gentle, mildly anti-septic, anti inflammatory, softly scrubbing soap without harshness.

 Olive Oil: A traditional emollient used in soap because it is mild and gives a "moisturized feel" to the soap.
 Olive oil is imported generally from Spain and the European region.